Primary

 Keep your hips at the same height as your shoulders throughout—don't let them bounce up and down with each rep. Land softly on the balls of your feet and maintain a strong plank base.

-Want Plank Jacks in your program?
+See where Plank Jacks fits in your weekly plan

 Start in high plank position, hands under shoulders.